microsoft/terminal/doc/specs/#6899 - Action IDs/#6899 - Action IDs.md

 tab dropdown, or the tab context menu, or the `TermControl` context menu, they could all refer to these actions by `id`, rather than duplicating the same json.

+As for fragments, all actions in fragments _must_ have an `id`.
+If a fragment provides an action without an `id`, or provides an `id` that clashes with one of the actions in `defaults.json`, that action will be ignored.

 ### Existing Scenarios